Nicaragua national baseball team

 The Nicaragua national baseball team (Spanish: Selección de béisbol de Nicaragua) is the national baseball team of Nicaragua.
-Considered the best in Central America along with Panama, it represents Nicaragua in international tournaments.
-Nicaragua has a long history at the Baseball World Cup, hosting it five times and earning five second-place finishes, the last in 1990.
-30 Nicaraguans have signed professional contracts in the Major League Baseball.
+It represents Nicaragua in international baseball tournaments.

+Nicaragua has a long history of international baseball, having made its first appearance at the second Baseball World Cup (then called the Amateur World Series) in 1939.
+It hosted the BWC/AWS five times and earned five second-place finishes, the last in 1990.
+It has participated in the Olympic Games twice, in 1984 and 1996.
 Nicaragua qualified for the World Baseball Classic for the first time in 2023.

-They have participated at the Olympic Games twice in 1984 and 1996.
-Also, they have participated at the Pan American Games five times in 1983, 1995, 2007, 2015, and 2019.
-The team tried but failed to qualify for the 2020 Olympics at the eight-team Americas Qualifying Event on May 31 through June 5, 2021.
-The team will next compete in the 2023 World Baseball Classic in March 11-15, 2023 in Miami, Florida, against Team Israel, Team Puerto Rico, Team Dominican Republic, and Team Venezuela.
+In regional competitions, Nicaragua has qualified for the Pan American Games five times, in 1983, 1995, 2007, 2015, and 2019.
+It is a regular competitor at the Central American and Caribbean Games, and has historically dominated the Central American Games.

+Team Nicaragua will compete against Team Israel, Team Dominican Republic, Team Venezuela, and Team Netherlands in the 2026 World Baseball Classic from March 6-11, 2026, at LoanDepot Park in Miami, Florida.